Discover the ultimate American muscle car: Get the lowdown on the sixth-generation Ford Mustang S550 with our comprehensive buying guide.

 Pre-facelift S550s were supplied with one trim level plus optional climate-controlled heated seats, which were also included in the popular Custom Pack.

-Facelifted cars gained better-quality cabin materials, aluminium door handles and more options: Ebony leather Recaro seats (fastback only; nice but rare), climate controlled seats, or a choice of four Custom Packs (which include hand-stitched centre console and climate-controlled seats).
+Facelifted cars gained better-quality cabin materials, aluminum door handles and more options: Ebony leather Recaro seats (fastback only; nice but rare), climate controlled seats, or a choice of four Custom Packs (which include hand-stitched centre console and climate-controlled seats).
 If you care about resale value, be sure to buy a car with a Custom Pack.
 Facelifted machines are also said to rattle much less, and feel that bit more luxurious.

 You’ll not find a lot wrong with Ford Mustang S550 electrics.
 Puddle lights in the door mirrors are prone to breaking due to moisture (often fixed under warranty), and there was a recall in January 2019 due to a fire risk from the battery wiring harness, which runs too close to the exhaust manifold and needs insulating; check it’s been fixed.